Trip Facts

 Meal: Breakfast

-It is time to fly back home, keeping all the terrific experiences of Nepal in mind.
-The representative from Nepal Sanctuary Treks will transfer you to TIA airport, where you should check in 3 hours prior to your scheduled flight.
+As your unforgettable journey comes to an end, it’s time to fly back home, cherishing all the incredible memories of Nepal.
+A representative from Nepal Sanctuary Treks will transfer you to Tribhuvan International Airport (TIA).
+Please make sure to check in 3 hours prior to your scheduled flight for a smooth departure.

 Price Included